On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications: Attempts to generalize Gaussian distributions and processes.

-is a polynomial in variables $\{X_{k}\}_{k\notin I}$ of order not exceeding $ \sum_{j\in I}i_{j}.$ We will call such property PCM($n$) (polynomial conditional moment property of $n-$dimensional distribution).
-So far, it is known that only Normal distribution has this property for every integer $n.$ Below, we will see that it is possible to construct non-Normal distribution having this property, unfortunately, so far, only for dissension $3.$
+is a polynomial in variables $\{X_{k}\}_{k\notin I}$ of order not exceeding $\sum_{j\in I}i_{j}$.
+We will call such property PCM($n$) (polynomial conditional moment property of $n-$dimensional distribution).
+So far, it is known that only Normal distributions have this property for every integer $n. $ Below, we will see that it is possible to construct non-Normal distribution having this property, unfortunately, so far, only for dimension $3$.